PoisotLab/ms_betacov_mapping/README.md

 Spillover risk is multidimensional and complicated.
 Within a pool of competent hosts, it is driven by a multiplicity of factors [@Plowright2017PatZoo].
-Although proxies for the local richness of hosts is commonly analysed [see *e.g.* @Anthony2017GloPat for coronaviruses], there is an argument to be made that species who are not (known as) competent hosts of a specific virus genus may not factor into this [@Plowright2015EcoDyn], calling for species-level information.
+Although proxies for the local richness of hosts are commonly analysed [@Anthony2017GloPat; @Ruiz-Aravena2022EcoEvo], there is an argument to be made that species who are not (known as) competent hosts of a specific virus genus may not factor into this [@Plowright2015EcoDyn], calling for species-level information.
 This is especially true as competence data increases predictive